VeronikaFranc-college/Parallel-Engineering-100-Team-Project/README.txt

-﻿Thank you for downloading the Parallel beta!
+﻿Thank you for downloading the Parallel!

 This game is brought to you by Perpindicular:
 	Joseph Franc, Niket Parikh, Derek Lau, and Kevin Lim